int128/kube-job-api/README.md

-# kube-job-api
+# kube-job-server

-API server to start Job on Kubernetes
+This is an API server to start a Job on Kubernetes.